tctimmeh/dc-django-base/README.rst

 - **url**: (Required) The URL of the view that renders the form.
 - **small**: Boolean; true if the modal popup should be narrow.
 Default false.
+- **afterLoad**: function to be called after the form content is loaded from the server.
+The function is passed one argument: the modal-content div.

 Template Tags
 `````````````